 How and when rental pricing can be reviewed

-The tenancy agreement between you and your tenant(s) should include how and when the rent will be reviewed and it’s important to note that there are special rules for increasing protected (sometimes known as ‘regulated’) tenancy rents.
+The tenancy agreement (opens in a new window) between you and your tenant(s) should include how and when the rent will be reviewed.
+It's important to note that there are special rules for increasing protected (sometimes known as 'regulated') tenancy rents (opens in a new window).

 For a periodic tenancy (rolling on a week-by-week or month-by-month basis) landlords cannot normally increase the rent more than once a year without agreement from the tenant.